php-dev-br/laravel-doc-pt-br/authorization.md

 <a name="controller-authorization"></a>
 ## Controller Authorization

 By default, the base `App\Http\Controllers\Controller` class included with Laravel uses the `AuthorizesRequests` trait.
-This trait provides the `authorize` method, which may be used to quickly authorize a given action and throw a `AuthorizationException` if the action is not authorized.
+This trait provides the `authorize` method, which may be used to quickly authorize a given action and throw a `HttpException` if the action is not authorized.

 The `authorize` method shares the same signature as the various other authorization methods such as `Gate::allows` and `$user->can()`.
 So, let's use the `authorize` method to quickly authorize a request to update a `Post`: